• Home

 Joe and Chubby are vying for the affections of pretty Jean Darling.
 Each tries to buy her a bottle of soda pop but complications arise!

-This Little Rascals movie made use of a filming location that appeared in dozens of films in the series.
+This Our Gang / The Little Rascals movie made use of this filming location at the corner of Motor Avenue and Woodbine Street that appeared in dozens of films in the series.
 If you browse the then and now movie location photo galleries in The Little Rascals Filming Locations Photo Gallery section of the site, you'll see just how popular this spot was as a filming location.

-If you have made a donation to the site and are a current member, you can see all the filming location then and now photos from this movie on Page 2 of The Little Rascals Filming Locations Photo Gallery Just scroll down the page a bit to view the entire then and now movie location photo gallery for this film.
+If you have made a small donation to the site and are a current member, you can see all the filming location then and now photos from this movie on page 2 of The Little Rascals Filming Locations Photo Gallery by clicking here:

-To make a small donation and unlock ALL the content on the site (for as little as $4 a month!), click here.
+To unlock ALL the content on the site (for as little as $4 a month!), click here to donate - and thank you!

 It's the holiday season and Laurel and Hardy are in Big Business selling Christmas trees door-to-door - with predictable results!

-This film was shot entirely on the streets of Culver City, California and the nearby Cheviot Hills section of Los Angeles.
-Fortunately (amazingly!) the homes at each movie location used for the film are still standing and almost completely unchanged since 1929.
+This film was shot entirely on location on the streets of Culver City, California and the nearby Cheviot Hills section of Los Angeles.
+Fortunately (amazingly!) the house at 10281 Dunleer Drive that is nearly destroyed by the end of the movie is still standing and almost completely unchanged since 1929.

-Just a small donation ($6 for just a one month, non renewing membership) gives you full access to all the content on the site.
+Just a small donation ($6 for just a one month, non renewing membership) gives you full access to all the content on the site including all the then and now filming locations photos from this Laurel and Hardy movie here:

 Nat Carr - Traffic Tangle (1930) - Part 1

-This film is an early Pathe "talkie" comedy short that has a very basic premise: A man buys a new car and tries to take his family out for a drive but instead ends up causing a huge traffic jam.
+This film is an early Pathe "talkie" comedy short that has a very basic premise: A man (Nat Carr playing the character Max Ginsberg) buys a new car and tries to take his family out for a drive but instead ends up causing a huge traffic jam.
 The local traffic cop is not amused.

 Nat Carr - Traffic Tangle (1930) - Part 2

-Current members who have supported this site with a small donation can view the complete filming locations then and now photo comparison gallery in the Other Comedy Films (1920s - 1950s) Filming Locations Photo Gallery section of the website by clicking here and scrolling down the page.
+Current members who have supported this site with a small donation can view the complete filming locations then and now photo comparison gallery in the Other Comedy Films (1920s - 1950s) Filming Locations Photo Gallery section of the website by clicking here:

 If you would like to support this site and become a member, click here to donate - and thank you!